ChernyshevT/LTPLib_project/README.md

 - *rescale* -- global scale factor for cross-section value.
 - *exterp* -- global extrapolation factor (see below).

+#### Configuration sequence
-**Configuration sequence** is a list of dict-entries.
+All processes are described in a list of dict-entries.
 There are three types of entries.
 Firstly, the active component should be selected (`"TYPE":"PARTICLE"`).
 For example
 ```python
 {"TYPE":"PARTICLE", "KEY":"e",
  "ENCFFT": 2.842815e-16, # coefficient to transform speed^2 -> energy